korkutlab/targetscore/targetscore/inst/shiny/www/ts_intro_p2.md

 Paths to example files are mentioned in the tutorial are relative to the inst/ folder: https://github.com/korkutlab/targetscore/tree/master/targetscore/inst

-File description are included in the R Markdown.
+File description are included in the R Markdown tutorial.

 ## Reference Network Inference
 The reference network model captures the signaling interactions underlying the drug responses.